mnelson4/yet-another-related-posts-plugin/readme.txt

 = Widget =

 Related posts can also be displayed as a widget.
-Go to the Appearance > Widgets options page and add the "Related Posts (NARPP)" widget.
+Go to the Appearance > Widgets options page and add the "Related Posts (YARPP)" widget.
 The widget will only be displayed on single entry (permalink) pages.

-The NARPP widget can be used even if the "auto display" option is turned off.
+The YARPP widget can be used even if the "auto display" option is turned off.

 = Custom display through templates =

-NARPP allows the advanced user with knowledge of PHP to customize the display of related posts using a templating mechanism.
+YARPP allows the advanced user with knowledge of PHP to customize the display of related posts using a templating mechanism.

 == Frequently Asked Questions ==

-**Common Questions about NARPP**
+**Common Questions about YARPP**

-Below are Frequently Asked Questions about NARPP basic.
+Below are Frequently Asked Questions about YARPP basic.

 If your question isn't here, ask your own question at [the WordPress.org forums](http://wordpress.org/support/plugin/yet-another-related-posts-plugin).

 = Many pages list "no related posts." =

 Most likely you have "no related posts" right now because the default "match threshold" is too high.
-Here's what I recommend to find an appropriate match threshold: lower your match threshold in the NARPP "Relatedness" options to something very low, like 1.
+Here's what I recommend to find an appropriate match threshold: lower your match threshold in the YARPP "Relatedness" options to something very low, like 1.
 (If you don't see the match threshold, you may need to display the "Relatedness" options via the "Screen Options" tab at the top.)
 Most likely the really low threshold will pull up many posts that aren't actually related (false positives), so look at some of your posts' related posts and their match scores.
 This will help you find an appropriate threshold.
 You want it lower than what you have now, but high enough so it doesn't have many false positives.

 = How can I move the related posts display? =

-If you do not want to show the Related Posts display in its default position (right below the post content), first go to NARPP options and turn off the "automatically display" options in the "website" section.
-If you would like to instead display it in your sidebar and you have a widget-aware theme, NARPP provides a Related Posts widget which you can add under "Appearance" > "Widgets."
+If you do not want to show the Related Posts display in its default position (right below the post content), first go to YARPP options and turn off the "automatically display" options in the "website" section.
+If you would like to instead display it in your sidebar and you have a widget-aware theme, YARPP provides a Related Posts widget which you can add under "Appearance" > "Widgets."

 If you would like to add the Related Posts display elsewhere, edit your relevant theme file (most likely something like `single.php`) and add the PHP code `related_posts();` within [The Loop](http://codex.wordpress.org/The_Loop) where you want to display the related posts.
 (Make sure you don't add `echo related_posts();` or you may end up with duplicates in your related posts section.)

 = How can I limit related posts to a certain time frame?
 For instance, I don't want to show posts from two years ago. =

 Yes.
-In Wordpress, go to "Settings" and "Related Posts (NARPP)" and make sure "The Pool" is checked in the "Screen Options" section at the top of the page.
+In Wordpress, go to "Settings" and "Related Posts (YARPP)" and make sure "The Pool" is checked in the "Screen Options" section at the top of the page.
 In "The Pool" section, check the box next to "Show only posts from the past *X* months."

-= Where do I tell NARPP to display related posts only by tags? =
+= Where do I tell YARPP to display related posts only by tags? =

-In WordPress, go to "Settings" and "Related Posts (NARPP)" and make sure "Relatedness" is checked in the "Screen Options" section at the top of the page.
+In WordPress, go to "Settings" and "Related Posts (YARPP)" and make sure "Relatedness" is checked in the "Screen Options" section at the top of the page.
 In the "Relatedness" section, configure the dropdown boxes next to "Titles," "Bodies," "Categories," and "Tags."

 = Can I specify related posts? =

-Sorry, but specifying related posts, displaying related posts from external WordPress sites, and pulling content from the Comments section are all outside the scope of NARPP at this time.
+Sorry, but specifying related posts, displaying related posts from external WordPress sites, and pulling content from the Comments section are all outside the scope of YARPP at this time.

 = I'm seeing related posts displayed on the home page.
 How do I prevent that? =

 Some WordPress themes treat the home page as an archive or a "page."
-Go to "Settings" then "Related Posts (NARPP)" and view the "Display Options" section.
+Go to "Settings" then "Related Posts (YARPP)" and view the "Display Options" section.
 Make sure "Pages" and "Also display in archives" are not checked.

 = How can I prevent the "related posts" list from displaying on specific posts? =

 If you have several posts where you don't want to display related posts and they all share a similar category or tag, you could use "Disallow by Category" or "Disallow by Tag" in "The Pool" section.
-(Go to "Settings" and "Related Posts (NARPP)" and make sure "The Pool" is checked in the "Screen Options" section at the top of the page.)
+(Go to "Settings" and "Related Posts (YARPP)" and make sure "The Pool" is checked in the "Screen Options" section at the top of the page.)

 You could also add `<!--noyarpp-->` to the HTML code of any post to prevent related posts from displaying.
 This solution will only work if you are using "Automatic Display" in the "Display Options" section.
 If you are programatically calling `related_posts()` from PHP code, you'll have to do your own checking to see if related posts are appropriate to display or not.

-= I'm using the Thumbnails display in NARPP 4.
+= I'm using the Thumbnails display in YARPP 4.
 How do I override the style of the text that displays?
 The title only shows two lines, the font is larger than I'd like, I'd like to center the thumbnails, etc. =

-If you're familiar with CSS, you can override any NARPP styles by editing your theme's `style.css` file, or any other CSS file you may have created that loads after the NARPP one.
+If you're familiar with CSS, you can override any YARPP styles by editing your theme's `style.css` file, or any other CSS file you may have created that loads after the YARPP one.
 To edit your theme's CSS file, go to "Appearance" then "Editor" and then click `style.css` in the right sidebar.
 Add changes at the bottom of the file and click "Save."
-If you do edit this file, just make sure you add `!important` after each style declaration, to make sure they'll override the NARPP rules.
+If you do edit this file, just make sure you add `!important` after each style declaration, to make sure they'll override the YARPP rules.

-Some common overrides that NARPP users have added are:
+Some common overrides that YARPP users have added are:

 `
 /* Reduces the title font size and displays more than two title lines */